-Prohibition on penalty of a fine
+Injunction with a penalty of a fine

 Article 3.
-Upon a claim by a party that has suffered a trade name infringement, the Court may issue an injunction prohibiting, on penalty of a fine, the party that commits, or contributes to, the infringement to continue that act.
+Upon a claim by a party that has suffered a trade name infringement, the Court may issue an injunction with a penalty of a fine, prohibiting the party that commits, or contributes to, the infringement to continue that act.

-The Court may issue an injunction under penalty of a fine for the time until the case has been finally adjudicated or otherwise has been decided if
+The Court may issue an injunction with a penalty of a fine for the time until the case has been finally adjudicated or otherwise has been decided if